MathHubInfo/mhd/README.md

 This Code Exposes the following urls:

 - `/api/query/$collection/` -- List items in a given collection (see details below)
+- `/api/query/$collection/count` -- Count items in a given collection (see details below)
 - `/api/schema/collections/` -- List all collections
     - `/api/schema/collection/$slug` -- Get a specific collection
 - `/api/schema/codecs/` -- Lists all codecs